fisherynwa/multi_pfa/README.txt

 testing under arbitrary covariance dependency" by Vladimir Vutov and Thorsten Dickhaus.

 Vladimir Vutov is the author of the R scripts.
-In case of any (implementation) questions, comments or suggestions.
+In case of any (implementation) questions, comments, or suggestions.
 Please reach out to - vkvutov@uni-bremen.de or vkvutov@gmail.com.